abalabokhin/NWNForBG/README.md

 * Italian, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * Spanish, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * Polish, partially taken from the original NWN texts with script, partially English (needs checking/translating)
-* Chinese, partially taken from the original NWN texts with script, partially English (needs checking/translating)
+* Simplified Chinese partially taken from the original NWN texts with script and partially made by Youye, Lewis Liu and Shuiyue Jushi

 Description:
 ------------